yujiehe05/YH_QG_MS_Final/README.md

 # Trash Classification Using Convolutional Neural Networks
-Spring 2020 CS230 Project code of Yujie He, Qinyue Gu, and Maoguo Shi.
+Member: Yujie He, Qinyue Gu, and Maoguo Shi.

 Dataset: We use TrashNet collected by Gary Thung and Mindy Yang, which can be accessed here: https://github.com/garythung/trashnet.